tomasklement/simple-server-report/readme.md

 ## Configuration

-- See file `base_config.sh`.
-It contains all possible configuration variables with their default values and comments.
+- Create `config.sh` in the script root directory and place your configuration values to it.
+- Check `base_config.sh` for available basic configuration values
-- Do not change values directly in `base_config.sh` file (your changes could be overwritten by update of the script).
+- Do not change values directly in `base_config.sh` file (your changes would be overwritten by update of the script)
-- Instead, create file named `config.sh` in the same directory  and add configuration variables which you want to overwrite.
-- Plugins in `report_scripts` have their own configuration variables located at the top of each script.
-See **Configuration of particular plugin** paragraph.
+- Check plugins in `reports` directory.
+They have their own configuration values located at the top of each script.
+- Configuration of plugins is also placed into `config.sh`

 ### Example of config.sh